Home » Water Softening » Water Softener Guides » Where to Discharge Water Softener Backwash with Ease

 Subsurface Discharge

-If you plan on using this method long-term, then you should consider installing a subsurface system.
-The system has to be sturdy enough to not get damaged by content of the backwash or environmental wear and tear.
+If you plan on using this method long-term, you should consider installing a subsurface system.
+The system has to be sturdy enough to resist damage from the contents of the backwash or environmental wear and tear.

 Conclusion

-Discharging softener backwash can be very challenging due to the local restrictions and environmental factors that needs to be considered.
-However, there are are many safe options that meets local and environmental safety standards.
+Discharging softener backwash can be very challenging due to the local restrictions and environmental factors that need to be considered.
+However, there are many safe options that meet local and environmental safety standards.

 Sign Up for Weekly Water Quality News & Advice